zama-ai/concrete/docs/core-features/workarounds.md

 ## Matrix Row/Col means

-In this example Matrix operation, we are introducing a key concept when using Concrete: trying to maximize the parallelization.
-Here instead of sequentially summing all values to create a mean value, we split the values in sub-groups, and do the mean of the sub-group means:
+In this example matrix operation, we split the values into sub-groups and calculate the mean of the sub-groups instead of sequentially summing all values to calculate the mean value.

+This approach applies one of the key optimization concepts in **Concrete -** parallelization.

 ```python
 import numpy as np